Relationships are key: Engaging with Family Day Care

 Undoonoo Childcare Centre is a CCCF-R funded service located in the Aboriginal Shire of Woorabinda, 173 kilometres west of Rockhampton.
 Recently, they participated in a professional learning opportunity to build educators capacity and capability.
 Facilitated by Inclusion Professionals (IPs) in collaboration with local Early Childhood Education and Care (ECEC) services, the initiative involved visiting four services in the Yeppoon region.
 This bus tour visit is part of an ongoing, annual collaboration between services in Central Queensland that supports educators through shared learning, peer networking, and reflective practice.
-The objective is to inspire educators through experiencing a variety of quality ECEC environments, pedagogical approaches, and community engagement strategies.
+The objective is to inspire educator’s inclusive practices through experiencing a variety of quality ECEC environments, pedagogical approaches, and community engagement strategies.

 During the visit, educators from Undoonoo had the opportunity to observe and engage with a range of learning environments and practices that reflected diverse approaches to curriculum, cultural inclusion, and community partnerships.
 These firsthand experiences allowed the educators to reflect on their own practices, identify areas for growth, and gain practical ideas and strategies to implement in their own service.
 A key objective of this centre tour was to increase educator confidence and inclusive practices.
 By stepping outside their regular context, educators experienced ways to set up inclusive learning environments, incorporating diverse perspectives meaningfully, and engaging families and the broader community.
 These observations sparked valuable professional conversations and self-reflection, contributing to each educator’s individual learning journey and supporting the broader goals of the Undoonoo team.